NCAR/esds/projects.md

 ### [UXarray](https://uxarray.readthedocs.io/)

-The GeoCAT team also leads the development UXarray package in collaboration with other academic and research partners.
+The GeoCAT team also leads the software development efforts of [Project Raijin](https://raijin.ucar.edu/), implementing the UXarray package in collaboration with other academic and research partners.
 UXarray strives to provide Xarray-like functionality for working with data on unstructured grids.

 ## Diagnostic Efforts